 The preview image on the right of this page shows the original design at the bottom and the revised version above it; primary alterations are flagged in red, though nearly every character has been refined to some degree.
 Certain adjustments, such as extended top curves on the a & s, are very simple but will vastly improve the usability for body copy.

-The new fonts, provisionally labelled Precious Sans II, will also have Small Caps, additional figure sets, more extensive language coverage and many other OpenType features.
+The new fonts, provisionally labelled Precious Sans Two, will also have Small Caps, additional figure sets, more extensive language coverage and many other OpenType features.